apache/maven-resolver/src/site/markdown/common-misconceptions.md

 This is a [Maven Assembly plugin bug](https://issues.apache.org/jira/browse/MASSEMBLY-1008), somewhat explained in [MRESOLVER-391](https://issues.apache.org/jira/browse/MRESOLVER-391).
-In short, Maven Assembly plugin considers "project test classpath", and then "cherry-picks runtime scoped nodes" from it, which, as we can see in this case, is wrong.
+In short, Maven Assembly plugin considers "project test graph", and then "cherry-picks runtime scoped nodes" from it, which, as we can see in this case, is wrong.
 You need to build different graphs for "runtime" and "test" classpath, unlike as it was true in Maven2.
-For Assembly plugin, the problem is that as Mojo, it requests "test classpath", then it reads configuration (assembly descriptor, and this is the point where it learns about required scopes), and then it "filters" the resolved "test classpath" by runtime scopes.
+For Assembly plugin, the problem is that as Mojo, it requests "test graph", then it reads configuration (assembly descriptor, and this is the point where it learns about required scopes), and then it "filters" the resolved "test graph" for runtime scopes.
 And it is wrong, as Guava is in test scope.
-Instead, the plugin should read the configuration first, and ask Resolver for "runtime classpath" and filter that.
-In turn, this problem does not stand with `maven-war-plugin`, as the "war" Mojo asks for "compile+runtime" scope.
+Instead, the plugin should read the configuration first, and ask Resolver for "runtime graph" and filter that.
+In turn, this problem does not stand with `maven-war-plugin`, as the "war" Mojo asks resolution of "compile+runtime" scope.
 Of course, WAR use case is much simpler than Assembly use case is, as former always packages same scope, while Assembly receives a complex configuration and exposes much more complex "modus operandi".